abdennour/in-mem/README.md

 # Overview :

-In-memory NoSQL database which is accept any Javascript object including JSON data of course.
+In-memory NoSQL database which accepts any Javascript object including JSON data of course.

 In-memory terminology has two meanings according to the side: